usnistgov/FIPS201/_FIPS201/frontend.md

 *Zone 1F—Photograph*.
 The photograph SHALL be placed in the upper left corner, as depicted in Figure 4-1, and be a full frontal pose from top of the head to shoulder.
 A minimum of 300 dots per inch (dpi) resolution SHALL be used.
-The background SHOULD follow recommendations set forth in [SP 800-76].
+The background SHOULD follow recommendations set forth in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76)

 *Zone 2F—Name*.
 The full name[^pseudonym] SHALL be printed directly under the photograph in capital letters.
 The full name SHALL be composed of a Primary Identifier (i.e., surnames or family names) and a Secondary